marcelotduarte/freeze-test/README.md

 **cx\_Freeze** creates standalone executables from Python scripts, with the same performance, is cross-platform and should work on any platform that Python itself works on.

-It supports [Python](https://www.python.org/) 3.6 up to 3.9.

-If you need support for older Python check the documentation.

 # Highlights of Version 6.2 up to 6.5:
 - Improved ModuleFinder, using importlib.machinery